wandersonmonteiro931-byte/VESTIBULANDO/replit.md

 - Touch targets (44px) applied only to chat control buttons
 - Prevented zoom on input focus in iOS (16px font minimum)
 - Fixed layout overflow issues in ChatWindow and ChatMessageArea
+- **Lightweight Mobile Interface (Oct 24, 2024):**
+  - Removed large warning alert from chat area for cleaner interface
+  - Reduced padding and spacing throughout (p-2 → p-1.5 on mobile)
+  - Optimized message bubble width (85% on mobile, 80% on tablets)
+  - Compact header and input areas with smaller avatars (36px on mobile)
+  - Reduced font sizes while maintaining accessibility (text-xs/12px minimum for readable text, 11px for timestamps)
+  - Streamlined alert messages to single-word status indicators on mobile
+  - Maintained 44px touch targets for all interactive elements

 ### Feature Specifications